top of page

 Panellists Hakim Adi, Dotun Adebayo, Hannah Francis, and A.S.
 Francis (left to right)

-Following the lecture, a panel discussion chaired by radio host Dotun Adebayo took place.
-A. S. Francis, a consultant historian to YHP and author of Gerlin Bean: Mother of the Movement, and I were invited by Professor Adi to take part in the panel to discuss the MRes campaign.
+A. S. Francis, YHP's Consultant Historian and author of Gerlin Bean: Mother of the Movement, and I were invited by Professor Adi to take part in the panel to discuss the MRes campaign.
 I had never had the opportunity to participate in such an important annual event of this scale.
 People like Bernie Grant, Professor Adi, Claudia Jones, are the very reason I wanted to be a historian.
 I wanted to challenge what I’d been told in my history lessons in school about Black people in Britain not having much of a history.
 I wanted to challenge the stereotypical, one-sided, negative views on communism and political organising I’d been fed by my history education in secondary school.
 To learn more about the history of African and Caribbean people and their allies being at the heart of liberation movements all over the globe.
 Alongside the panelists, I was able to share that courses like the MRes and others were under direct attack by universities and the wider British state upon the accurate teaching of national and international marginalised histories.

 Closing thoughts from A. S. Francis on their experience taking part in the event: